shuaibiyy/awesome-tf/README.md

 - [tfgpt](https://github.com/flavius-dinu/tfgpt) - A CLI tool that integrates Terraform with OpenAI's GPT-3.5 Turbo to provide explanations for Terraform commands and concepts.
 - [tfjson](https://github.com/palantir/tfjson) - Utility to read in a Terraform plan file and dump it out in JSON. :skull:
 - [tflint](https://github.com/terraform-linters/tflint) - Terraform linter for detecting errors that can not be detected by `terraform plan`
+- [tfmake](https://github.com/tfmake/tfmake) - Automating Terraform with the power of make.
 - [tfmask](https://github.com/cloudposse/tfmask) - Terraform utility to mask select output from `terraform plan` and `terraform apply`
 - [tfmigrate](https://github.com/minamijoyo/tfmigrate) - A Terraform state migration tool for GitOps.
 - [tfmigrator](https://github.com/tfmigrator/cli) - Go library and CLI to migrate Terraform Configuration and State